-In conjunction with our ongoing review of our actual results and anticipated future earnings, we continuously reassess the possibility of releasing the valuation allowance currently in place on our deferred tax assets.
-We adjusted a portion of our Canadian loss carryforward and the related valuation allowance of \$4.8 million and released \$0.3 million valuation allowance on certain U.S. state tax credits during the year ended December 31, 2013.
-The partial release of our valuation allowance was determined in accordance with the provisions of ASC 740, "Income Taxes," which requires an assessment of both positive and negative evidence when determining whether it is more likely than not that deferred tax assets are recoverable.
+In conjunction with our ongoing review of our actual results and anticipated future earnings, we continuously reassess the possibility of increasing the valuation allowance currently in place on our deferred tax assets.
+We recorded a valuation allowance against current year net operating losses of \$0.6 million during the year ended December 31, 2014.
+The increase of our valuation allowance was determined in accordance with the provisions of ASC 740, "Income Taxes," which requires an assessment of both positive and negative evidence when determining whether it is more likely than not that deferred tax assets are recoverable.
 Such assessment is required on a jurisdiction by jurisdiction basis.
-Based on historical operating income and continuing projected income, future reversals of temporary differences and tax planning strategies, we have concluded that sufficient positive evidence indicates that it is more likely than not that deferred tax assets will be realized.
-Accordingly, the partial release of our valuation allowance was recorded in the fourth quarter of 2013 with no impact on cash flows in the quarter in which it was released.
+Based on historical operating income and continuing projected income, future reversals of temporary differences and tax planning strategies, we have concluded that sufficient negative evidence indicates that it is not more likely than not that deferred tax assets will be realized.

 The amount of income taxes we pay is subject to audits by federal, state and foreign tax authorities, which may result in proposed assessments.
 We believe that we have adequately provided for any reasonably foreseeable outcome related to these matters.
 However, our future results may include favorable or unfavorable adjustments to our tax liabilities in the period that the assessments are made or resolved, or when the statute of limitations for certain periods expires.
-As of December 31, 2013, the total amount of gross unrecognized tax benefits was \$7.1 million, of which \$4.9 million would favorably affect our effective tax rate, if recognized.
-As of December 31, 2012, the amount of gross unrecognized tax benefits totaled approximately \$7.6, of which \$4.3 million would favorably affect our effective tax rate, if recognized.
-Over the next twelve months, the Company may need to record up to \$2.1 million of previously unrecognized tax benefits in the event of statute of limitations closures.
+As of December 31, 2014, the total amount of gross unrecognized tax benefits was \$6.3 million, of which \$4.1 million would favorably affect our effective tax rate, if recognized.
+As of December 31, 2013, the amount of gross unrecognized tax benefits totaled approximately \$7.1, of which \$4.9 million would favorably affect our effective tax rate, if recognized.
+Over the next twelve months, the Company may need to record up to \$0.7 million of previously unrecognized tax benefits in the event of statute of limitations closures.
 We believe that there are no other jurisdictions in which the outcome of unresolved issues or claims is likely to be material to our results of operations, financial position or cash flows.
-Furthermore, we believe that we have adequately provided for all income tax uncertainties
+Furthermore, we believe that we have adequately provided for all income tax uncertainties.

 Income and foreign withholding taxes have not been recognized on the excess of the amount for financial reporting purposes over the tax basis of investments in foreign subsidiaries that are essentially permanent in nature.
 This amount becomes taxable upon a repatriation of assets from a subsidiary or a sale or liquidation of a subsidiary.
-The amount of undistributed earnings of foreign subsidiaries totaled \$13.9 million as of December 31, 2013.
+The amount of undistributed earnings of foreign subsidiaries totaled \$15.8 million as of December 31, 2014.
 Determination of the amount of any unrecognized deferred income tax liabilities on this temporary difference is not practicable because of the complexities of the hypothetical calculation.